apiltamang/tensorflow_rtp_materials/README.md

 [WEEK-2](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-2): Construction of a simple multi-layer perceptron.
 Very simple indeed, to avoid information overload.
 Makes use of the preloaded mnist data-set in tensorflow.

 [WEEK-3](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-3): Usage of tensorboard to view statistics of a simple convolution network.
-Thanks Matt Phillips for that
+Thanks Matt Phillips for that.

-[WEEK-4]

 [WEEK-5](https://github.com/apiltamang/tensorflow_rtp_materials/tree/master/week-5): John shows us how to develop models in keras as a part of tensorflow.
 The model reduces the complexity of building and training the model significantly, but I wonder how easy it is to include more basic tensorflow nodes (i.e. tensors, computational nodes etc) into the keras model.